2024-11-05

 • it is not usually possible to pass macro names to macros and construct other macro names from them

-functions that work on memory buffers can work without change on file content using memory maps
+functions that work on memory buffers can work without modification on file content using memory maps

 munmap(file_buffer, file_size);